ctmrbio/BACTpipe/README.md

 * project - SLURM project
 * reads - Read input file format file, default `"*_{R1,R2}.fastq.gz"`
 * adapters - Path to bbduk `adapters.fa` file
-* mauve_ref - Path to the complete genome file to be used by Mauve order_contigs tool
+* mauve_ref - Path to the complete genome fasta file to be used by Mauve order_contigs tool (http://darlinglab.org/mauve/user-guide/reordering.html)
 * mauve_path - Path to Mauve executable `Mauve.jar`
-* prokka_ref - Path to the protein fasta file to be used as primary annotation source
+* prokka_ref - Path to the protein fasta file to be used as primary annotation source, for details, see https://github.com/tseemann/prokka#fasta-database-format
 * output_dir - Path to the directory for output, default `./results`

 2. Place the `bactpipe.nf` and the `nextflow.config` file or symbolic links to them in the folder containing the raw read files